ccnmtl/compiled/content/articles/searching-1.md

 searching?”

 Let me tell you a story, an amalgamation of true stories while growing up.
-Let’s call the story “Green Notebook Quest.”
+Let’s call the story “The Green Notebook Quest.”
 I was a young kid, in a hurry to go to school (almost always), and I couldn’t find my school notebook (almost always).
 And the exchange between me and my mother went something like this (almost always):